 Once I receive the report for my soil test, what do I do?

-All the laboratories listed above will provide recommendations based on the garden setting (lawn, vegetable garden, etc.) or plants being grown in that area.
+All the laboratories listed above will provide recommendations based on the specific garden setting (e.g., lawn, vegetable garden) or the plants being grown in that area.
 Some give this as part of their analysis; others charge extra for the recommendations.
 As a homeowner, it is highly recommended that you select a test that provides recommendations for the lawn and garden.

-The test results typically include information about soil fertility, pH level, and/or problems due to excessive salts or fertilizer materials.
-Recommendations for appropriate fertilizer rates are given to provide conditions for good plant growth without adverse effects on the environment.
+The test results typically include information about soil fertility, pH level, and/or problems caused by excessive salts or fertilizer materials.
+Recommendations for appropriate fertilizer rates are provided to ensure optimal conditions for plant growth without adverse environmental effects.
 Click here to see a sample report from one of the labs.

-The laboratories listed above also provide resources on their website on how to read their reports and how to calculate the fertilizer requirements based on their reports.
+The laboratories listed above also provide resources on their websites, including instructions on how to read their reports and calculate fertilizer requirements based on these reports.
 Utilize the report, accompanying recommendations, and the lab's online resources to apply fertilizers and soil amendments at the appropriate rate.

 How often should I conduct a soil test?